Brandhang34/TerminalProfile/README.md

   <img src="README_IMGs/TerminalProfile.png" />
 </p>

 This is the current profile I use for my UNIX terminals.
-I have only used this on the default Ubuntu terminal.
+The terminal emulator I am currently using is kitty terminal on an Ubuntu system.

 ### If you dont want to read through, here is an all in one command